SEEDIG 2018 Programme

 A look at Internet governance initiatives across SEE, from national Internet Governance Forums to SEEDIG.
 What do they have in common?
 To what extent can they work together?
 How do they feed (or should) into European and global Internet governance processes?
 And what next for SEEDIG?

-** Data is a cross-cutting topic for SEEDIG 2018, and an anchor to link the different sessions included in the programme.
-Hence, for most sessions, a data-related anchor is included in the programme, in addition to the session headline.
+* Data is a cross-cutting topic for SEEDIG 2018, and an anchor to link the different sessions included in the programme.